fairyeszhuo/GEO4962-2021/_episodes/04-Simple_plot.md

 <img src="../fig/test-0009-01_T_reversed_log_top.png" width="800">

-> ## Georeferenced Latitude-Vertical plot with your model outputs
+-->

-> - Use data from your own experiment `F2000climo-f19_g17` to generate
+> ## Georeferenced Latitude-Vertical plot with CMIP6 model data
-> georeferenced Latitude-Vertical plot for U and T.
+> - Use data from the model you choose to generate georeferenced Latitude-Vertical plot for U and T.
 >
 > **Tips**: To read your model outputs, use:
 >
 > ~~~
-> path = 'outputs/runs/F2000climo-f19_g17/atm/hist/'
+> path = '#YOUR-MODEL-DATA-PATH'
-> filename = path + 'F2000climo-f19_g17.cam.h0.0014-01.nc'
+> filename = path + '#YOUR-MODEL-DATA-FILE'
 > ~~~
 > {: .language-python}
 >